acollign/netrunner-wiki/Reagent-Implementation.md

 ### Rendering Optimisation
 The legacy OM code often calls directly into the `app-state` or `game-state` atoms which are now Reagent atoms.
 Thus when the state of these atoms changes we will re-render those components.
 This is really the same as what OM was doing already (*i think*).
 Future work will be to optimise this re-rendering but initial migration was a forklift w/o attempting to solve everything at once.

+### Future work
+* Client Side Routing via Secretary.
+We currently render all parts of the site all the time.
+We could avoid doing this for screens the user is not currently in.
+This needs some consideration as some `go` loops are in namespaces we would not be rendering so would need to check these don't break.
+It should help performance.
+* Rendering optimisations
+* Reduce or kill jQuery.  jQuery is seen as something of an anti-pattern in React as state should flow down from the parent to components and probably things I don't understand too.
+We have a lot of it so best to chip away at...
+* Explore if ref swap! can be moved out of our render functions.
+Documentation shows we are doing it the right way but it seems a bit wrong to do this every render for a static DOM node.
+* Reduce use of React lifecycle functions.
+Reagent documents state some of the use of these is not usually needed and their are more Clojur-isms to handle most.
+Given the fork-lift migration and time/sanity/knowledge gaps these were not all tackled.
+Though were reduced ;)

 ### Component State
 In most cases component local state has been bound to a Reagent atom called `s`.
 This is often passed to child components which need to update some state in the parent.
 In the old code this was mostly done using core.async